 - (Notes) 1.
 The number of shares of the Company held by Chih-Han Yu includes 12,847,852 common shares that he virtually holds through Plaxie Inc., a company controlled by Chih-Han Yu and Director and COO Wan-Ling Lee. - 2.
-The number of shares of the Company held by Wan-Ling Lee include 4,291,758 common shares that she virtually holds through Plaxie Inc., a company controlled by Wan-Ling Lee and Representative Director and CEO Chih-Han Yu. - 3.
-Abheek Anand is a candidate for Outside Directors. - 4.
-Abheek Anand has experience in founding and selling Tagtile to Facebook Inc. and as Managing Director of the venture capital firm Sequoia Capital (India) Singapore Pte.
-He also has extensive experience as a board member of other companies.
-He has a wide range of insight through these experiences, and we believe that he can provide advice and recommendations on general management issues. - 5.
-There are no special interests between the Company and any of the candidates. - 6.
-The Company has concluded an agreement with Abheek Anand to limit their liability for damages under Article 423, Paragraph 1 of the Companies Act in accordance with the provision of Article 427, Paragraph 1 of the Companies Act.
-The Company will continue the agreement if this proposal is approved.
-Under the agreement, the liability for damages is limited to the minimum amount provided by laws and regulations. - 7.
+The number of shares of the Company held by Wan-Ling Lee includes 4,291,758 common shares that she virtually holds through Plaxie Inc., a company controlled by Wan-Ling Lee and Representative Director and CEO Chih-Han Yu. - 3.
+There are no special interests between the Company and any of the candidates. - 4.
 The Company has entered into an indemnity agreement, provided for in Article 430-2, Paragraph 1 of the Companies Act, with each candidate.
-The outline of the agreement is described in "2.
+The outline of the agreement is described in "4.
 Corporate Officers, (2) Indemnity Agreement" of the Business Report.
-If this proposal is approved, the Company will continue the said agreement. - 8.
-The Company has entered into a directors and officers liability insurance contract, provided for in Article 430-3, Paragraph 1 of the Companies Act, with an insurance company, and the outline of the said insurance contract is described in "2.
+If this proposal is approved, the Company will continue the said agreement. - 5.
+The Company has entered into a directors and officers liability insurance contract, provided for in Article 430-3, Paragraph 1 of the Companies Act, with an insurance company, and the outline of the said insurance contract is described in "4.
 Corporate Officers, (3) Directors and Officers (D&O) Liability Insurance Contract" of the Business Report.
 If the election of candidates for Director is approved as proposed, they will be included in the insured under the said insurance contract.